-Mr. Brown has been Chief Executive Officer of Discovery Health Partners since 2018.
+Mr. Brown has been Chief Executive Officer of MRO Corporation since February 2022.
+From 2018 to 2022 he was Chief Executive Officer of Discovery Health Partners.
 Prior to Discovery Health Partners, Mr. Brown was President of the health plan division of Evolent Health from 2014 to 2018.
 Earlier in his career, he held various roles at the Boston Consulting Group, The Home Depot and Goldman Sachs.
 He served on the board of Champion Healthcare Technologies until 2019.
 He is a member of the board of directors of YMCA Chicago.
-Mr. Brown is a graduate of Morehouse College and received his MBA from Harvard Business School.
+Mr. Brown is a graduate of Morehouse College and received his M.B.A. from Harvard Business School.
 Mr. Brown provides expertise in the areas of business management and executive leadership, digital user experience and the health care services industry.